901D3/ClasswizDisplayFontExtended/README.md

 # CASIO Classwiz Extended and modified font

-Well it is not actually modified font with extended codepoints, I put more codepoint for some missing codepoint
+Well it is not actually modified font, I put more codepoint for some missing codepoint

 The original is from [Wenti-D](https://github.com/Wenti-D/ClasswizDisplayFont)